espocrm/documentation/docs/user-guide/mail-merge.md

 It will generate a single PDF document (or multiple PDFs zipped, depending on a used engine) for multiple records that you can print.

+!!! note

-Note: By default, records with empty *Address* field are skiped.
+    By default, records with empty *Address* field are skiped.